Treehouse of Horror V: Production

 Groening originally pitched the idea that Homer would travel through time in "Time and Punishment".
-His original idea was that the time-travel would be the result of Homer simply jamming his hand in the toaster, but it was rejected by the other writers.
+His original idea was that the time-travel would be the result of Homer simply jamming his hand in the toaster, but this was rejected by the other writers.
 The first time Homer travels back in time, he was originally supposed to state "I'm the first non-fictional character to travel backwards through time".
 The line was later changed from "non-fictional" to "non-Brazilian".
 Groening was confused as to the reason for the change, since he liked the original so much.
 In fact, he did not even understand what the new line implied.
 Josh Weinstein said the line is supposed to be a non-sequitur.
-In Brazil, the portuguese dub changed the line to "I'm the first non-astronaut to travel backwards through time."

-In the scene where the Simpsons' house transforms into numerous objects, one of the original designs included the house made entirely of squirrels.
-The layout artist who designed it worked on the drawings for more than two days, but ultimately it was cut.
+In Brazil, the Portuguese dub changes the line to "I'm the first non-astronaut to travel backwards through time".
+For one of the alternate realities created during the segment, Homer would have originally met a man named Roy living with his family, who would have been his teenage son in that reality.
+Roy would later be used in the eight season episode "The Itchy & Scratchy & Poochie Show" as a one-time character.
+In the sequence where the Simpsons' house transforms several times, one of the original designs included the house being made entirely of squirrels.
+Layout artist Lance Wilder worked on the drawings for more than two days, but were ultimately cut as the picture quality of standard-definition televisions of the time would have made the image unrecognizable.
 To ensure their work did not go to waste, some staff members have used the drawings on Christmas cards and other studio-related notices.

-"Nightmare Cafeteria" was the first Simpsons story to be written by David X. Cohen.
-He wrote the final scene where a nightmarish fog turns the family inside out.
-This was inspired by an episode of the radio show Lights Out called "The Dark", which frightened Cohen as a child.
+"Nightmare Cafeteria" was the first Simpsons story written by David X. Cohen.
+He wrote the final scene where a nightmarish fog turns the family inside out, inspired by an episode of the radio show Lights Out called "The Dark", which frightened Cohen as a child.
 A dance number was added immediately afterward in order to end the show on a lighter note.
 The "grade F meat" joke was written by Cohen, inspired by his cousin once seeing a box of hot dogs labeled "grade C, approved for human consumption".